dneimke/ConfigureTypeScript/README.md

 A supporting repo for my [blog article](https://medium.com/@dneimke/add-typescript-to-an-asp-net-core-project-e8f7411e7b58) about how to set up an ASP.NET Core project to use TypeScript.

 In the article, we first learn how to configure the solution to generate typescript files without modules.

-Then, the article introduces modules and webpack as the module loader.
+The article then introduces modules and webpack as the module loader.

+There's room for a follow-up article to cover minification and bunding common scripts into a separate package.

 The branches in this repo represent the state of the codebase at each of those stages: